nutta-git/user/README.md

-Installation:
+# Installation:

      -First, Open into your mozilla directory

-     -Next, Head to the Firefox Directory, then to your profile directory
+     -Next, Head to the firefox directory, then to your profile directory

      -Lastly, Place user.js into your profile directory